hpc/mpifileutils/doc/rst/build.rst

 Build everything directly
 -------------------------

+To build directly, mpiFileUtils requires CMake 3.1 or higher.
-To build without Spack, first ensure MPI wrapper scripts like mpicc are loaded in your environment.
+First ensure MPI wrapper scripts like mpicc are loaded in your environment.
 Then to install the dependencies, run the following commands:

 .. code-block:: Bash